pvlbzn/mlog/README.md

 *Note: size of the text isn't fixed, therefore it may be from 1 byte to n*

-Parctical space consumptons of one construct is `576` bits, or `72` bytes, based on a personal usage statistics:
+Practical space consumption of one construct is `576` bits or `72` bytes, based on a personal usage statistics:

 ```